 \subsubsection{MLCNN (ICB-2015) \cite{zhu2015multilabelCNN}}

-This paper propose a multi-label convolutional neural network to predict multiple attributes together in a unified framework.
+This paper proposes a multi-label convolutional neural network to predict multiple attributes together in a unified framework.
 The overall pipeline of their network can be found in Fig. \ref{DeepAlgorithms-MLCNN}.
 They divide the whole image into 15 overlapping patches and use a convolutional network to extract its deep features.
-They adopt corresponding local parts for specific attribute classification, such as the patch $1, 2, 3$ are used for hair style estimation.
-They utilize softmax function for each attribute prediction.
+They adopt corresponding local parts for specific attribute classification, such as the patch $1, 2, 3$ are used for hairstyle estimation.
+They utilize the softmax function for each attribute prediction.

 In addition, they also use the predicted attributes to assist person re-identification.
-Specifically, they fuse the low-level feature distance and attribute-based distance as final fusion distance to discriminate whether given images have the same identity.
+Specifically, they fuse the low-level feature distance and attribute-based distance as the final fusion distance to discriminate whether given images have the same identity.